aces/Loris-MRI/docs/scripts_md/Element.md

 Writes Int into the output file `$OUT`.

+INPUTS:
+  - $OUT  : output file
-INPUT: output file, number of bytes in the field
+  - $bytes: number of bytes in the field

 ### readFloat($IN, $format, $len)

 Reads Float.

+INPUTS:
+  - $IN    : input file stream
-INPUT: input file stream, format of the variable, total number of bytes in the field.
+  - $format: format of the variable
+  - $len   : total number of bytes in the field

 RETURNS: string